 Chaplains have a variety of roles and skills relevant to building good relations on campus.
 They are familiar with handling issues relating to religion, bring knowledge of one or more faiths, and have contacts with individuals who can be called upon for advice on a range of faith-related issues.

-With their dual commitment to their faith tradition and the university, chaplains seek the good of the university and the development of positive expressions of faith within it.
-Part of that is working to build relationships both within the university and between the university and the wider community.
+With their dual commitment to their faith tradition and the higher education provider, chaplains seek the good of the university and the development of positive expressions of faith within it.
+Part of that is working to build relationships both within the provider and between the provider and the wider community.
 Typically, they have contact with all faith groups on campus and local interfaith networks.

 Chaplains have an ongoing role of listening, educating, and bringing people together for dialogue, socialising, worship and learning.
 They can also be called upon for advice on religious issues, including what contributes to good relations between religions and between those who do not hold such a faith, and on specific matters which arise on campus.

 The relationship that providers have with their chaplaincies vary widely.
 The faith of the chaplain, the funding of chaplains, facilities such as prayer rooms, the management arrangements and so on.
 Higher education providers should give due regard to the processes of recruitment by considering measures such as DBS checks and consulting with appropriate faith groups.